akashsmaran/University_Ranking/README.md

 (2) Search for universities in a country
 (3) Search according to different filters like course wise

+Pre-requisite:-

+Run the ipython notebook to generate the sav model to run the machine learning model in your localhost!

 Run the code by typing:-

 ```python university.py```